irenealgi/irenealegre.com/the-nanny-app.md

 ![](images/case_studies/nanny_app/first_design.png)

-**I showed these to a couple of people — needless to say, they weren’t impressed.** I wasn’t impressed myself either.
-This was My First Visual Design Ever and I had failed.
-Miserably.
-I wanted to cry, quit and jump out the window.
-I also had a terrible cold.
-It was all very dramatic.

-Yet I pulled myself together and continued to work on the screens, which garnered better results.
+I showed these to a couple of people, which confirmed my suspicions.
 ## Final Version

-This is the final *final* version.
-Of course I got some feedback through the last iterations, such as:
+This is the final *final* version, and some feedback I received on it.
 > “The stars are looking a bit wonky, and the typeface is not that readable.
 Maybe
 > you could play with the kern a little bit”